This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Can you be so sure of that, my love?

 But there again, you are right to warn me.
-It could be much worse couldn’t it, so I should be careful what I wish for.
+It could be much worse couldn’t it?
+Yes, I should be careful what I wish for.
 It would help if I really were as beautiful as others say I am, but clearly I am not, and cannot be, else how did I escape the happy social entanglements that face so many young women in London?

 She thought for a few moments.